vectorgrp/XCPlite/README.md

 - Sockets (Linux: socket, ...).

-### Known issues and suggestions for improvement
+### Known issues

-- Initialize RAM (COPY_CAL_PAGE) is executed only on the first calibration segment.
+- COPY_CAL_PAGE: CANape initialize RAM is executed only on the first calibration segment.
+Workaround: always copy all segments.
+- CANape ignores segment numbers in A2L, if segment numbering starts with 1, SET_CAL_PAGE is executed on segment 0 and 1
+- GET_ID 5 (EPK) mode = 0x01 is ignored by CANape.
+Workaround: always provide EPK via upload.
-- GET_SEGMENT_MODE is executed multiple times on the last calibration segment before freeze request.
+- CANape executes GET_SEGMENT_MODE multiple times on the last calibration segment before freeze request.
-- Address extension of memory segment is ignored by CANape, using 0 for calibration segment relative addressing.
+- Address extension of memory segment is ignored by CANape.
+Workaround: using 0 for calibration segment relative addressing.
-- Request for unique address extension per DAQ list is ignored by CANape (DAQ_KEY_BYTE == DAQ_EXT_DAQ), this forces us to store store the address extension per ODT entry.
+- Request for unique address extension per DAQ list is ignored by CANape (DAQ_KEY_BYTE == DAQ_EXT_DAQ).
+Workaround: Store the address extension per ODT entry.
 - CANape < V24 does not support shared axis in typedefs or THIS. axis references.
-- Transport Layer counter mutex could be avoided with different counter mode.
+- Transport Layer counter mutex could be avoided with alternative counter mode, which is not default in CANape.
 - Indicate when polling access is not possible.
+CANape assumes polling access is always possible.
+- Configuration for begin/end atomic calibration user defined XCP commend is not default.
+Must be set once in a new CANape project to 0x01F1 and 0x02F1.

+### Todo

+- CANape ignores address extension of loop_histogram in ccp_demo, when saving calibration values to a parameter file loop_histogram is a CHARACTERISTIC array, but it is in a measurement group